-Jackson Rehabilitation Hospital has long recognized this important component of the rehabilitation process and provides therapeutic recreation to inpatients and outpatients along with the more traditional physical, occupational, speech, psychiatric and nursing therapies.
+The Christine E. Lynn Rehabilitation Center has long recognized this important component of the rehabilitation process and provides therapeutic recreation to inpatients and outpatients along with the more traditional physical, occupational, speech, psychiatric and nursing therapies.
 The ultimate goal is to reintegrate people back into their community, no matter what life-changing injury they have received.

 Recreation as a Treatment Modality

 Recreation therapy uses recreation as a treatment modality to address cognitive, physical and social behavior, and emotional deficits.
 Through goal-oriented and skill-based community outings, patients have the opportunity to incorporate and practice the skills gained in rehab.
 They have the experience of learning from real-life situations, under the guidance of professional recreational therapists.
 Training is also provided in community resources, transportation use, and architectural and attitudinal barriers.
 Patients are able to problem-solve how to best manage these situations.
 Each outing is specific to the individual person’s needs and abilities.